abesford/seizzmic-site-0c00b/src/pages/index.md

       staying cyber-secure.
 We'll help you plot out your digital journey, and support you to get there.
     features:
-      - title: Making digital change happen
+      - title: Make digital change happen
         image_alt: App preview on a phone and tablet
         content: >-
           The Covid-19 pandemic accelerated trends that had been emerging for